jtara1/HorribleSubsBatchDownloader/README.rst

 Usage
 ~~~~~

+Here's some examples.
+There'd actually be prompts for the user to go through
+for each one to select the desired show.

 ::

     hsbd "one piece"
     hsbd jojo
     hsbd naruto
+    hsbd --help

 Note: it will save the shows in the current working directory ($PWD) and